 Otters are a riverine species and are often present near waterways.
 Otters also shelter woodland close to waterways.
 If you are planning works near these habitats or are unsure as to whether otters could be present, get in touch and we will happily guide you through the process.

 Additionally, a site’s potential to support otter is will be identified as part of a Preliminary Ecological Appraisal/Phase 1 Survey.

 How can EcoNorth help me?

-Different techniques exist to survey otter, the most commonly used of which is a detailed search for field signs.
+Different techniques exist to survey otters, the most commonly used of which is a detailed search for field signs.
 Field signs include: spraint (droppings which are commonly left on rocks in a watercourse), prey remains, holts and couches (places of rest and shelter; holts are underground, couches are above ground), and footprints.
 Typically, a surveyor will wade upstream, carefully searching for any of the above signs.

-EcoNorth deliver comprehensive, professional reports based on our findings to inform your projects planning application or other consenting process.
+EcoNorth delivers comprehensive, professional reports based on our findings to inform your projects planning application or other consenting process.
 We are also experienced in applying for mitigation licences and ensuring detailed method statements are in place to mitigate against potential impacts upon otters.